-Critical Skills Shortages
+Critical Skills Shortage

-Not having the right employees in place with the skills you need to compete, innovate and grow, can hamper your business's future.
-An HR strategy, and staff training plan, ensure that you have skilled professionals working for you at all times.

-The skills required of employees in a small business very often differ greatly from those skills required in bigger organisations.
-Employees are often required to have much broader skills as they multi-task and deliver across a wide variety of needs.
+- Not having the right employees in place with the skills you need to compete, innovate and grow, can hamper your business' future.
+An HR strategy and staff training plan ensure that you have skilled professionals working for you at all times. - The skills required of employees in a small business very often differ from those skills required in bigger organizations.
+Employees are often required to have much broader skills as they multi-task and deliver across a wide variety of needs. - Succession planning plays a critical role in leadership development.
+The business should invest time and money to develop the leadership pipeline.

-Unethical or Unprofessional Employee Behaviour
+Unethical or Unprofessional Employee Behavior

-While you may assume that your employees will behave ethically and morally when representing your company, this is not always the case.

-A People Strategy will communicate what behaviour is expected of your staff, and what is deemed unacceptable.
-Small business employees are often expected to deliver almost immediately without proper onboarding and training.
+- While you may assume that your employees will behave ethically and morally when representing your company, this is not always the case. - A people strategy will communicate what behavior is expected of your staff, and what is deemed unacceptable.
+Small business employees are often expected to deliver almost immediately without proper onboarding and training. - It is highly recommended to have a guided onboarding process for all staff members, this will also convey the culture of the business and the communication channels to follow in a professional manner.